 The fellowship begins each year in late August/early September and lasts 12 months.
-Fellows receive a stipend of more than $45,000 and benefits, including paid vacation.
+Fellows receive a living stipend and benefits, including paid vacation.

 - While the ideal Kroc Fellow aspires to work in public media, previous journalism or public radio experience is not required.